dependablecomputinglab/csi3102-gem5-profiling/README.md

 #Profiling with gem5 and mibench
 ##Before Start
-We denote all shell command start with '$'. <br />
+We denote all shell command start with '$'.
+We denote essential argument in '<...>', optional argument in '[...]'. <br />
 We don't show working directory, so you have to find it yourself.

 ##Overview